Mark03r/Test1/README.md

 #### refundTo

 This function refunds the amount of wei that was contributed, in the case of an unsuccessful crowdsale.
-The crowdsale is considered unsuccessful if minAmount was not raised before the end of the crowdsale.
+The crowdsale is considered unsuccessful if the minimum amount was not raised before the end of the crowdsale.
 How does this differ from the previous function?

 ``` js
 function refundTo(address _beneficiary) external